[ Use case ]

 1. Connect commerce integrations per client

-Add the Shopify integration for store clients.
 Install the Burrow WordPress plugin for WooCommerce sites — it captures order events alongside form submissions from the same site.
+Install the Craft CMS plugin for Craft Commerce stores.
 Each commerce source streams events into the client's Burrow project immediately.

 2. See orders, checkout health, and revenue in the client timeline

 Order placed, payment completed, fulfillment shipped, refund processed — commerce events land in the same timeline as GitHub deploys, form submissions, Stripe billing, and uptime signals.
-When checkout conversions drop the day after a theme update, the correlation is right there.
+The Conversion Funnel tracks cart additions, checkouts started, and orders placed with the drop rate at each step — so when the funnel narrows the day after a theme update, the correlation is right there.

 3. Include commerce data in automated reports